ashish2horizon/springangulardocker/README.md

 for angular application
 steps:

-npm install
-ng build --prod
+npm install   // will bring in all the modules ng build --prod   // will build and create the dist folder

 for spring boot application